ji-it/CloudTides/tides-server/README.md

 go run ./cmd/main.go
 ```

 To add new features, add new API specifications in `./swagger/swagger.yml` and implement API logics in `./pkg/handler`.
+For more details, refer to [developer guide](https://scienterprise.github.io/CloudTides/#/).